National Agreement of 1903: Enforcement and penalties

 Between 1903 and 1914, most penalties were minor fines or brief suspensions.
 The harshest punishments were typically reserved for players who challenged the reserve system itself, as demonstrated in the Chase case.

-Impact on Labor Relations
+Impact on labor relations

 The National Agreement created a system that baseball historian Robert Burk called "baseball peonage," binding players to teams with no ability to negotiate freely.
 Players had no union representation and no recourse except the courts, which generally upheld baseball's exemption from antitrust laws after 1922.

-The agreement remained largely unchanged until the formation of the Major League Baseball Players Association and the eventual dismantling of the reserve clause through the Seitz decision in 1975.
+The agreement remained largely unchanged until the formation of the Major League Baseball Players Association (MLBPA) and the eventual dismantling of the reserve clause through the Seitz decision in 1975.